KosmosisDire/obsidian-webpage-export/README.md

 - Try to keep large scale reorganization of the code to a minimum.
 Small regoranizations and refactors are fine.

 ## Credits
-Thanks to https://github.com/darlal/obsidian-switcher-plus for reference for switching between tabs.
+Thanks to https://github.com/darlal/obsidian-switcher-plus for reference for opening specific files in a new tab.

 ## Coffee
 Hello!
 I make these plugins out of my own enjoyment for obsidian and coding.
 If you enjoy my plugins and want to support me feel free to leave something here: